 As I have said previously, this situation with Cardamine hirsuta has me more than a bit spooked.
 Burn piles this winter around the property suggested the weed is widely established in the seed bank.
 If a wildfire came through, it could germinate all over, some on incredibly steep ground.
 There would be no way I could keep up.
 Worse, because of my experience with the unique temperature profiles of the winter of 2014-15, it is clear that in most years the bulk of seed might not attempt germination.
 One could successfully break down dormancy, lack the right moisture/temperature profile, and the seed might go dormant again to come up in a year when I there has been no treatment in that spot.
-They do that.
-Seeds imbibe abscisic acid from the environment besides cyclically producing their own, apparently from leaf litter.
-On the other hand, fungi also produce GA3...
-Germination is a complicated process.
+Seeds both produce and absorb abscisic acid (ABA) cyclically from leaf litter, a hormone that regulates seed dormancy.
+On the other hand, fungi also produce gibberellic acid (GA3) which breaks down ABA.
+It's complicated.

-In recent years, much has been learned of how smoke from fire produces hormones that induce production of gibberellic acid in seeds (GA3).
-The GA3 in turn breaks down abscisic acid (ABA) in seeds, which otherwise maintains seed dormancy.
-By soaking the seed in a GA3 solution, if the subsequent temperature, and light conditions are right, a dormant seed will germinate.
+In recent years, much has been learned of how smoke from fire produces hormones that induce production of gibberellic acid within seeds (GA3).
+The GA3 in turn breaks down abscisic acid (ABA), which otherwise maintains seed dormancy.
+By soaking the seed in a GA3 solution, if the subsequent temperature, and light conditions are right, dormant seeds will likely germinate.
 Giberellic acid also promotes cell elongation, so it is effectively a growth promoter.
 Accordingly, one can buy GA3, but unfortunately it costs about \$1 per gram, much of which would be lost into organic matter if applied in a broadcast spray.
-The hormones in smoke have recently been isolated and (just as importantly) synthesized, the compound now known as a "karrikin" (in particular KAR-1).
-KAR-1 has been found effective on the model organism Arabidopsis thaliana, which is biologically very similar to Cardamine hirsuta.
-Smoke is obviously cheap, but it takes an awful lot of it to make sufficient KAR-1 to do much, even though it is effective in the parts-per-billion range (ppb) without need for a fire.
-To my knowledge (as of 2015), no one is yet manufacturing KAR-1, which I would hope is in the works because the leverage it provides over "smoke water" is obviously enormous, while it is also reasonably stable in water.
+The hormones in smoke have recently been isolated and (just as importantly) synthesized, compounds dubbed "karrikins" (in particular KAR1).
+KAR1 has been found effective on the model organism Arabidopsis thaliana, which is biologically very similar to Cardamine hirsuta.
+Smoke is obviously cheap, but it takes an awful lot of it to make sufficient KAR1 to do much, even though it is effective in the low parts-per-billion range (ppb) without need for a fire.
+To my knowledge (as of 2015), no one is yet manufacturing KAR1, which I would hope is in the works because the leverage it provides over "smoke water" is obviously enormous, while it is also reasonably stable in water.

-Fire produces karrikins for free.
-It consumes leaf litter which otherwise produces abscisic acid and thus helps maintain seed dormancy.
-It releases nitrates and phosphates also known to promote germination.
-So fire may be the ultimate germination trigger, and possibly induce the ultimate crisis if I cannot respond sufficiently.
-The charred surface absorbs thermal energy from the sun to increase daily temperature swings that also signal some seeds to germinate.
-Other seeds, such as asters, require exposure to light to germinate that removing the leaf litter obviously promotes.
-So if the goal is to germinate dormant seeds in order to kill them, fire obviously helps.
+Fire infuses karrikins for free.
+It consumes leaf litter which otherwise produces ABA that preserves seed dormancy.
+It releases nitrates, nitrous oxides, cyanide, and phosphates also known to promote germination.
+Native seeds too, such as asters, require exposure to light to germinate that removing the leaf litter obviously promotes.
+The charred surface absorbs solar heat, increasing daily temperature swings known to signal other Cardamine to germinate.
+So if the goal is to germinate dormant weed seeds in order to kill them, fire may be the ultimate germination trigger, but it would possibly induce the ultimate crisis if I cannot respond appropriately.

-Yet here on a soil that is relatively undisturbed, two years after burning, there still isn't much despite warm temperatures after rains last winter.
+Here on a soil that is relatively undisturbed, two years after burning, there isn't much response despite warm temperatures after rains last winter.
 So I planted the Deschampsia plugs.
 The drought has played havoc with the propensity for water to leach the ABA out of seeds.
-So this idea of using plastic sheeting to retain the moisture and trap the heat in late fall and early winter may be useful in places.
+So using plastic sheeting to retain the moisture and trap the heat in late fall and early winter may be useful in places.